google/rowhammer-test/refresh_timing/README.md

 ## Future work

-It should be possible to measure the DRAM refresh rate from Javascript too, on browsers that provide a sufficiently high resolution timer.
+* **Javascript version:** It should be possible to measure the DRAM refresh rate from Javascript too, on browsers that provide a sufficiently high resolution timer.

   Javascript code can only used normal cached memory accesses -- `CLFLUSH` is not available in Javascript -- so this would involve finding a sequence of memory accesses that consistently generates a cache miss.

+* **Testing for TRR support:** It should be possible to test whether a memory controller supports Target Row Refresh (TRR) and has it enabled.
+If TRR is enabled, then if we repeatedly activate two different rows, we should see a delay when the memory controller refreshes their four neighbouring rows.